MS-CSE-GCR/ethereumsupplychain/readme.md

 1. Open Visual Studio Code (or your favorite Solidity editor)

-2. If you haven¡¦t install Solidity extension, install one from extension list.
+2. If you haven!|t install Solidity extension, install one from extension list.

 ![](media/38efec8644bc140f860230fcf749d0ec.png)